 5. Pedagogical tools, programming environments, and languages for PDC

 There will be two tracks in the workshop, a general track and an Early Adopter track.
 Instructors who have received an NSF/TCPP Early Adopter grant in the past for curriculum enhancement for inclusion of PDC topics are encouraged to submit in the second track.

-SUBMISSION GUIDELINES: Authors are asked to submit 6-8 page papers in pdf format at EasyChair submission site at https://www.easychair.org/account/signin.cgi?conf=edupar14.
-The submissions should indicate whether they are for the general track or the Early Adopter track.
+SUBMISSION GUIDELINES: Authors are asked to submit 6-8 page papers in pdf format at EasyChair submission site at https://www.easychair.org/conferences/?conf=edupar14.
+An Early Adopter track submission should be indicated by using "EA:" as the title prefix.
 Submissions should be formatted as single-spaced double-column pages using 10-pointsize font on 8.5x11 inch pages (IEEE conference style), including figures, tables, and references.
 See style templates for details.